polinchw/kubernetes-pvc-snapshot/README.md

 ## Snapshot Process

-Here are some notes I have on taking a snap shot of a pvc in Kubernetes.
+Here are some notes I have on taking a snapshot of a pvc in Kubernetes.

 1. Install a Helm chart that uses a pvc.
-We'll use bitnami/dokuwiki as and example.
+We'll use bitnami/dokuwiki as an example.
-2. You'll have a PVC that looks something like this:
+2. You'll have a pvc that looks something like this:
 ```
 root@node-1:~# kub get pvc -n doku
 NAME                     STATUS    VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE